Fine Fabric CareProviding the best carpet cleaning services available to Butte, Montana and surrounding areas.

 Spotting is a normal part of carpet use.
 Whether its source is a spill, a seep, or just general tracking, all carpets will build up soil over time.
 Cleanup can often be handled quickly, and without a professional carpet cleaning.

 First, check your spot.
 Is it lighter than the carpet?
 If so, what you have is bleaching.
 This does not mean that chlorine bleach was necessarily the source.
-The sun, pet spots, and many household cleaners can have a bleaching effect on certain carpets.
-However, bleaching must be color-repaired.
+The sun, pet spots, and many household cleaners can have a bleaching effect on certain carpets, and bleaching must be color-repaired.
 Call us at (406) 782-5339, and we’ll send a certified technician to come repair it.

 On the other hand, if the spot is darker than the carpet, it may clean relatively simply, using just a cleaning agent and a towel.